 Side effects of Fang Feng

-Fang Feng has been used clinically for many years with almost no side effects.
-Excessive use of it may cause dry mouth and sweating.
+Fang Feng has been used clinically for many years, with few side effects.

-Precaution of Fang Feng
+Precautions of Fang Feng

 - The dosage of Fang Feng should be controlled between 5-9 g.